bryceberwald/Berz/Blockchain.md

 ### 3. Running the Example

-1. Start the NodeJS server:
+- Start the NodeJS server:

     ```bash
     node server.js
     ```

-2. Start the ReactJS application:
+- Start the ReactJS application:

     ```bash
     npm start
     ```

-3. Open your browser and navigate to `http://localhost:3000`.
+- Open your browser and navigate to `http://localhost:3000`

-### Notes:
+### Notes -

 This example demonstrates a basic blockchain and a simple marketplace interface.
 In a real-world application, you would need to implement more complex features such as user authentication, a robust consensus mechanism, handling of NFTs, and ensuring compliance with regulations like KYC and GDPR.
 Additionally, security measures should be implemented to protect user data and transactions.

 For a more advanced implementation, consider integrating a smart contract platform like Ethereum and utilizing libraries such as Web3.js for interacting with the blockchain.